The wake-up call

 ❋ Not to give Yogananda a thought any more may be right and really good on his own word above, but see whether his no-fault-finding followers live as he tells.

 This brings us to back to the former SRF Walrus discussion board.
-Many originally well-meaning monastics and SRF devotees became disillusioned and dismayed with their fare in SRF.
-I hardly think it was because they suddenly discovered that monasticism was not a part of the deal of Jesus the Jew, after the monastics in SRF for years had fondled the idea that they should show "the original Christianity of Jesus Christ".
+Many well-meaning monastics and SRF devotees had become disgruntled.
+Had they discovered that monasticism was no part of the deal of Jesus the Jew for Jews only, after the monastics in SRF for years had fondled the idea that they should show "the original Christianity of Jesus Christ"?
 It is in the public aims and ideals of SRF.
-The historical fact is that "Monasticism was unknown in Christianity until the end of the third century."
+Yet the historical fact is that "Monasticism was unknown in Christianity until the end of the third century."

 At any rate, one third of all the SRF monastics left the SRF premises between 2000 and 2005 (Parsons 2012:170), and some got nervous troubles and found it hard to quit crying at night.
 These disgruntled ones and some others started to pour out their concerns and hearts and hurts on a discussion board.
-It affords many glimpses into the true state of affairs in SRF - things that ordinarily remain hidden from outsiders.
+It affords many glimpses into goings that ordinarily remain hidden from outsiders.

-Further, someone who posted on the Walrus board said that at least parts of the Walrus Board look like a swamp.
-That is an alternative to the Hornet's Nest of troubles - organisation, according to Yogananda.
-He created his own.
+Further, someone who posted on the Walrus board said that at least parts of the Walrus Board looked like a swamp.
+That is an alternative to the Hornet's Nest of troubles - an organisation, according to Yogananda.
+He created one and one day regretted it so badly.

 Some who start discussion boards may get disappointed or disillusioned as the conversations drift or wind along according to those who get involved and how they involve themselves.
 And some seem to lose interest in keeping the board tidy and as a result disillusionments may grow.